double-great/alt-text/README.md

 ## Usage

-If `altText` detects an issue, it will return a warning to help you fix it.
+If `altText` detects an issue, it will return a suggestion to help you fix it.
 If `altText` doesn't detect any issues it will return `undefined`.

 ```js
 const altText = require("@double-great/alt-text");